iqbalyarkhan/old-website/content/2021-12-30--AWS-Auto-Scaling.md

  Next, we need to set **scaling policies**: these are the min, max and desired capacity needs that ensure we don't have too many or too little resources.

- **Notifications** via SNS are also required to be set for notifications when scaling event occurs.
+ **Notifications** via SNS are also required so that we're notified when scaling event occurs.

  ![ASG-Reqs](./images/aws/asg-reqs.png)[Image Credit: acloudguru.com](https://acloudguru.com)